 Figueroa said the county’s purchases are not limited to undevelopable land.

-“I would say we don’t just purchase lands has no development potential,” she said.
-“Most of our acquisitions include uplands, wetlands, floodplains, as well as sensitive habitats.”
+"I would say we don’t just purchase lands [that have] no development potential," she said.
+"Most of our acquisitions include uplands, wetlands, floodplains, as well as sensitive habitats."

 Earlier this year, Pasco County completed one of its largest preservation purchases to date, acquiring nearly 1,900 acres of the 4G Ranch property in Land O’ Lakes.